History of FC Basel (1939–1965): Jules Düblin, chairman (1946–1959)

-Sixty-third season
+Basel ended the 1953–54 Nationalliga A season in 8th with 24 points, losing to La Chaux-de-Fonds by 18 points.
+Josef Hügi was Basel's top league goal scorer during the 1953–54 season with 30 goals.
+Basel joined the Swiss Cup in the 3rd principal round with a home match in the Landhof against Grenchen.
+The only goal of the match fell a couple of minutes before the final whistle and Basel were knocked out of the competition.
+In the next season, René Bader stayed as the team's player-coach but only played in one test match.
+Basel ended the championship for the 1954–55 season in ninth with 24 points.
+Basel joined the Swiss Cup, playing against lower tier local team FC Riehen at the Landhof, and won 6–0.
+In the fourth round they were drawn at home to lower tier FC Olten and won 2–0.
+In the fifth round Basel lost to Zürich.

-During the previous four or five years the number of players joining and leaving the club was increasing considerably.
-The other Swiss clubs politics of buying new players was increasing strongly and transfer fees rose rapidly in this period.
-Basel, under the leadership of Jules Düblin, were trying to stay clear of this transfer trading.
-But because at the beginning of the previous season they had lost important players, such as goalkeeper Gianfranco de Taddeo to Cantonal Neuchatel, midfielder Kurt Maurer to La Chaux-de-Fonds and striker Walter Bielser to Biel-Bienne, the Basel board of directors were changing their approach to the subject.
-Düblin explained the situation at the AGM and the club members gave him the rights to strengthen the team.
-Béla Sárosi was hired as new team manager.
-Various transfers were made, Werner Schley returned from Grasshopper Club, Gottlieb Stäuble returned from Lausanne-Sport, Walter Bielser returned from Biel-Bienne, Silvan Thüler was hired from Solothurn and Peter-Jürgen Sanmann was hired from Concordia Hamburg.
-The exact amount that this all cost is not recorded, but the club needed to take up credits, one of which came from the city of Basel over the amount of 30,000 Swiss Francs.
+During the previous years, more players were joining and leaving the club.
+The other Swiss clubs' policies of buying new players was increasing quickly and transfer fees rose rapidly.
+Basel, under the leadership of Jules Düblin, tried to stay clear of this transfer trading.
+Since they had lost important players, though, the Basel board of directors changed their approach.
+Béla Sárosi was hired as new team manager and the team made various transfers.
+Fourteen teams contested in the 1955–56 Nationalliga A: the top 12 teams from the previous season and the newly promoted teams Urania Genève Sport and FC Schaffhausen.
+Basel ended the championship of the 1955–56 season in seventh.

-As mentioned Béla Sárosi was hired in as new team manager.
-The Hungarian ex-international footballer had been team manager by Lugano the previous two seasons.
-He replaced René Bader who continued as player.
-There were fourteen teams contesting in the 1955–56 Nationalliga A, these were the top 12 teams from the previous season and the two newly promoted teams Urania Genève Sport and FC Schaffhausen.
-Again this season, the bottom two teams in the table were to be relegated.
-Basel won 10 of their 26 games and drew six times and lost 10 times.
-They scored 47 goals and conceded 50.
-Basel ended the championship with 26 points in 7th position.
-They were 16 points behind new champions Grasshopper Club.

 Basel joined the Swiss Cup in the third principal round.
 They were drawn away against lower tier local team SC Binningen, but because they waived the home advantage the match was played at the Landhof and Basel won 5–0.
-Rolf Keller scored a hat-trick in this game.
+Rolf Keller scored a hat-trick.
 In the fourth round they were drawn at home to lower tier FC Emmenbrücke and Basel won 6–2.
-Josef Hügi scored a hat-trick in this game.
-In the fifth round Basel were drawn at home to Biel-Bienne.
-Gottlieb Stäuble scored a hat-trick and Basel won 7–3.
-In the quarter-finals basel were drawn away against Cantonal Neuchatel, but here they were knocked out of the competition.
+Josef Hügi scored a hat-trick.
+In the fifth round Basel were drawn at home to Biel-Bienne and won 7–3.
+Gottlieb Stäuble scored a hat-trick.
+In the quarter-finals Basel were drawn away against Cantonal Neuchatel and lost.